ashleymaeconard/ashleymaeconard.github.io/_pages/publications.md

 author_profile: true
 ---

 The following sections highlight my publications and software.
-The software I have developed are a mix of open source (PhD, Google) and privately owned (MIT, Eli Lilly, and DePauw).
+The software I have developed are a mix of open source (PhD, Google) and privately owned (MIT, Eli Lilly, Microsoft, and DePauw).

 # Publications
 ---